 INTRO TO TRAILING

 This is a one day introduction to the sport of tracking/trailing.
+This one day class will next be offered March 2020, tentatively set for a weekend, 11am-3pm.
 This is NOT 'footstep' tracking, but rather Trailing.
 The class will give the student a little bit of scent theory, as well as how to start a trailing dog.
 Class size limited to 6 dogs.
-Nov 16, 2019 9am-1pm.
-Beginning Jan 5, 2020, this one day seminar will be offered on alternate Sundays of each month, 9am-1pm..
-When registering, please specify which date you prefer.

-Next tracking classes to start January & March 2020.
-Final dates to be announced soon.
-This is a Basic 8 week course.
-Tentative time is 0900--1130 am.
-Location TBD.
+Next tracking classes to start March/April 2020, 1100AM--130PM.
+Dates to be announced soon.
+This is a Basic 4 week course.
+Varying locations TBD.
 Class size is limited to 6 dog teams.
 This course will concentrate on teaching you the foundations of trailing; lead control, reading your dog, some distractions, and ensuring that the dog is working scent specific.
-Trail distances should only be from 150 yards up to a quarter mile.
-It's not about the distance, as it is more about reading your dog, and the dog working through distractions, and surface changes.
+This class will concentrate more on the basics of tracking than distance of the trail; it's more about reading your dog, and the dog working through distractions, and surface changes.
 Obedience is NOT required to start a tracking dog.

 Intro to Detection